jeffpascal/Architect-Roadmap/Software-Architecture-Q.md

 10. Dev/Prod parity - All environments should be as similar as possible.
 11. Logs - Applications should produce logs as event streams and leave the execution environment to aggregate.
 12. Admin Processes - Any needed admin tasks should be kept in source control and packaged with the application.

+### Q: What Is Shared Nothing Architecture?
+How Does It Scale?
+Topic: Software Architecture
+Difficulty: ⭐⭐⭐⭐⭐

+A shared nothing architecture (SN) is a distributed computing approach in which each node is independent and self-sufficient, and there is no single point of contention required across the system.

+This means no resources are shared between nodes (No shared memory, No shared file storage) The nodes are able to work independently without depending on each other for any work.
+Failure on one node affects only the users of that node, however other nodes continue to work without any disruption.
+This approach is highly scalable since it avoid the existence of single bottleneck in the system.
+Shared nothing is recently become popular for web development due to its linear scalability.
+Google has been using it for long time.

+In theory, A shared nothing system can scale almost infinitely simply by adding nodes in the form of inexpensive machines.

+### Q: What Does Eventually Consistent Mean?
+Topic: Software Architecture
+Difficulty: ⭐⭐⭐⭐⭐

+Unlike relational database property of Strict consistency, eventual consistency property of a system ensures that any transaction will eventually (not immediately) bring the database from one valid state to another.
+This means there can be intermediate states that are not consistent between multiple nodes.

+Eventually consistent systems are useful at scenarios where absolute consistency is not critical.
+For example in case of Twitter status update, if some users of the system do not see the latest status from a particular user its may not be very devastating for system.

+Eventually consistent systems can not be used for use cases where absolute/strict consistency is required.
+For example a banking transactions system can not be using eventual consistency since it must consistently have the state of a transaction at any point of time.
+Your account balance should not show different amount if accessed from different ATM machines.